 Tour Gardens in Charlottesville

 Depending on the location, ticket prices begin at $15 and go up to $300 for complete access to all statewide tours.
 If you purchase tickets in advance, you may be eligible for a discounted rate.
 There is no refund, so be certain that you can make the event before buying the ticket.
-You may purchase tickets online and at select locations.
-To tour the gardens in Charlottesville, tickets can be bought in-person at Caspari, Folly, Kenny Ball Antiques, Pour La Maison, the Wine and Country Shop, and Tourterelle.
+Additionally, you may purchase tickets online and at select locations.
+To tour the gardens in Charlottesville, you can buy tickets in-person at Caspari, Folly, Kenny Ball Antiques, Pour La Maison, the Wine and Country Shop, and Tourterelle.

 Arden Place is a luxury apartment community located in Charlottesville, Virginia.
 Neither urban, nor rural, Arden Place offers the perfect atmosphere for its residents to work and play.
 Schedule a tour and see why we recently received the 2018 SatisFacts Resident Satisfaction Award.